If you're applying for a special education job, you'll most likely need to include a cover letter in your application.

 What to Include in Your Cover Letter

 - Use the first paragraph to mention the school district, the specific position you are applying for, and highlight a reason or two why you would be the ideal candidate.
+It's common in this section to mention where you saw the job listing.
+If someone referred you, make sure to mention the person by name in the first paragraph.

 - The second paragraph is where you can mention where you went to school, your previous experience, and skills that make you stand out from the other teachers applying for the job.
+When possible, provide examples.

 - Close your letter with an upbeat, positive tone.
-Express your readiness to speak to them either over the phone or in a face to face interview.
+Express your readiness to speak to them either over the phone or in a face-to-face interview.
 Be sure to thank them for taking the time to review your resume and considering you for the position.

 Special Education Teacher Cover Letter

 Here's an example of a cover letter for a special education teacher.
+Download the special education teacher cover letter template (compatible with Google Docs and Word Online) or see below for more examples.

 I have been working in special education for over ten years.
 I have taught diverse groups of students with ADD/ADHD, autism, Asperger’s Syndrome, learning disabilities, speech impairments, and non-compliant behavior.
 My skills in differentiated instruction, assistive technology, and multi-sensory lesson planning allow me to meet the needs of every student.